Provides access to journal articles, book reviews, and collections of essays, 1949-present

 Ongoing; based on the renowned American Bibliography by Charles Evans and enhanced by Roger Bristol's Supplement to Evans' American Bibliography, this resource serves as the foundation for research on every aspect of 17th and 18th century American life.
 Upon completion, Evans Digital will consist of over 36,000 works and 2,400,000 images.

-Early English Books Online (EEBO) Text Creation Project
+Fully searchable text of titles in Early English Books Online (EEBO)

 The Online Catasto is a World Wide Web searchable database of tax information for the city of Florence in 1427-29 (c.
 10,000 records).
 It is based on the work of David Herlihy and Christiane Klapisch-Zuber, Principal Investigators, Census and Property Survey of Florentine Dominions in the Province of Tuscany, 1427-1480.
 [This resource is publicly available.]